 Examination regulations are the formal register of the structure of the examinations of the course.

-The examination regulation are at https://examregs.admin.ox.ac.uk/Regulation?code=mopinceltstud&srchYear=2022&srchTerm=1&year=2022&term=1
+The examination regulations are at

+https://examregs.admin.ox.ac.uk/Regulation?code=mopinceltstud&srchYear=2023&srchTerm=1&year=2022&term=1 Marks for individual assessments will be released with the publication of the degree outcome.
+You will receive assessors' feedback on the dissertation at the end of the examination cycle.

 Examination conventions are the formal record of the specific assessment standards for the course or courses to which they apply.
 They set out how your examined work will be marked and how the resulting marks will be used to arrive at a final result and classification of your award.
 They include information on: marking and classification criteria, scaling of marks, progression, resits, use of viva voce examinations, penalties for late submission, and penalties for over-length work.
-The examination conventions are in Appendix D and on